-The Contractor shall provide various arbitrage rebate reports on the IRS required dates (interim or final computation) for each bond issue of the AIAS AND provide an annual "point in time" analysis of cumulative arbitrage rebate liability on June 30 of each year for use in the annual audit during the term of the contract.
+The Contractor shall provide various arbitrage rebate reports on the IRS required dates for each general obligation bond issue of the Bond Bank and provide an annual "point in time" analysis of cumulative arbitrage rebate liability on June 30 of each year for use in the annual audit during the term of the contract.
+Over the next five years there will be approximately 6 arbitrage rebate reports undertaken per year (for interim for final computation date).
 The services provided by the Contractor shall include, but not be limited to, the items outlined below.

-Provide the State with an Arbitrage Rebate Report or Penalty in Lieu of Arbitrage Report.
+Provide the Bond Bank with an Arbitrage Rebate Report or Penalty in Lieu of Arbitrage Report at each fiscal year end as well as any interim or final computation dates.

-Review and analyze reserve funds of the Bond Issues that are subject to arbitrage rebate.
-Prepare and provide the State with a detailed report (which also contains a tax opinion as described below) as to the arbitrage rebate liability, penalty in-lieu-of arbitrage rebate and yield restriction liability summarizing the assumptions and results of the calculations, with all relevant calculation schedules attached thereto.
+Review and analyze pooled general obligation reserve funds of the Bond Issues that are subject to arbitrage rebate.
+Prepare and provide the Bond Bank with a detailed report (which also contains a tax opinion as described below) as to the arbitrage rebate liability, penalty in-lieu-of arbitrage rebate and yield restriction liability summarizing the assumptions and results of the calculations, with all relevant calculation schedules attached thereto.

-Consult with the state regarding the nature of the Bond Issues and the appropriate source information necessary to prepare the rebate calculation.
-Discuss and address any concerns of the State.
+Consult with the Bond Bank regarding the nature of the Bond Issues and the appropriate source information necessary to prepare the rebate calculation.
+Discuss and address any concerns of the Bond Bank.